-Discover 20 Music Journal Ideas and Writing Prompts for Young Writers— Music plays a pivotal role in the lives of children of all ages.
-From infancy on, children are introduced to music as a way to relax, to connect with the world around them and to experience their own feelings and emotions.
+Discover New Music Journal Ideas and Writing Prompts for Young Writers— Oh yeah!
+Music plays a pivotal role in the lives of children of all ages.
+Throughout life, children are introduced to music as a way to relax, connect with the world around them, and more.
 Plus…

-Music helps kids stay active and keeps them moving throughout the day.
+Music helps kids experience their feelings and emotions, stay active, and keep them moving throughout the day.

-You don’t have to be a music teacher or a music expert in order to incorporate music journaling into the daily routine.
+You don’t have to be a music teacher or a music expert to incorporate music journaling into your daily routine.
 Use these music journal ideas to get your kids writing!

 Why Use Music Writing Prompts